-The FY 2021-22 Action Plan is part of the 2020 Sonoma County Consolidated Plan covering FYs 2020-2021 through 2024-2025.
+The Fiscal Year (FY) 2022-23 Action Plan is part of the 2020 Sonoma County Consolidated Plan covering FY's 2020-2021 through 2024-2025.
 The Consolidated Plan and Annual Action Plans are required by the U.S. Department of Housing and Urban Development (HUD) in order to receive certain federal housing, homelessness, and community development funds.
 Pursuant to a Joint Powers Agreement, the Sonoma County Community Development Commission (Commission) administers these funds on behalf of the HUD-designated Urban County entitlement jurisdiction, consisting of the County of Sonoma, the Town of Windsor, and the cities of Cloverdale, Cotati, Healdsburg, Rohnert Park, Sebastopol, and Sonoma.
-HUD funds received by the Urban County are Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), and the Emergency Solutions Grant (ESG) program funds.
+HUD funds received by the Urban County are Community Development Block Grant (CDBG), HOME Investment Partnerships Program (HOME), and the Emergency Solutions Grant (ESG) program funds.
 The projects and programs using these funds will be carried out either directly by the Commission or through funding provided to other governmental or nonprofit agencies, to benefit low-income households by addressing the goals and objectives enumerated in the Consolidated Plan and summarized below.

-The administration of HOME and CDBG for capital projects and for fair housing services are guided by funding policies set annually by the Commission with input from its advisory committees.
+The administration of and CDBG and HOME funds for projects are guided by funding policies set annually by the Commission with input from its advisory committees.
 The Commission uses a Community Development Committee (an appointed advisory committee made up of representatives from each supervisorial district, Housing Choice Voucher tenants, and a representative from the Human Services Department) and a Cities and Towns Advisory Committee, (an advisory committee made up of representatives from all Cities and Towns in the Urban County) to set these annual policies.

-The administration of the CDBG homeless services set-aside, ESG and certain local and State funds for homeless services is guided by funding policies set annually by the Continuum of Care (COC) Board, the county's homeless system of care.
+The administration of the CDBG homeless services set-aside, ESG and certain local and State funds for homeless services are guided by funding policies set annually by the Continuum of Care (CoC) Board, the county's homeless system of care.

-Once recommendations are made for HOME, CDBG and ESG by the Community Development Committee, Cities and Towns Advisory Committee and COC Board, these are incorporated into the annual Action Plan for adoption by the County Board of Supervisors.
+Once recommendations are made for HOME, CDBG and ESG by the Community Development Committee, Cities and Towns Advisory Committee and CoC Board, these are incorporated into the annual Action Plan for adoption by the County Board of Supervisors.

-For FY 2021-2022, the policies set aside funds for administration and the balance of funds are awarded through competitive processes in which eligible projects and programs applied for funding awards to meet the Consolidated Planning goals.
-The selection and scoring criteria for how goals would be met were set in the annual policies and in two separate Notices of Funding Availability: one for Capital Projects and one for Homeless Services and a Fair Housing Services set-aside.
+For FY 2022-2023, the policies set aside funds for grant administration and planning and the balance of funds are awarded through competitive processes in which eligible projects and programs applied for funding to help meet the goals identified in the Consolidated Planning.
+The selection criteria for used to select eligible activities and programs for funding to meet Consolidated Plan goals were included in the -FY 2022-2023 CDBG and HOME Funding Policies that were published with the Notice of Funding Availability in December 2021.

-The Commission's advisory committees made preliminary funding recommendations based on staff's review and analysis of the applicant projects and programs in two public meetings.
+The Commission's advisory committees made funding recommendations based on staff's review and analysis of the applicant projects and programs in two public meetings, including a public hearing held on April 20, 2022.